Jesus' ascension to Heaven

 ||As the Holy Spirit since Jesus' ascension to the present time.

-Needless to say, the Jesus-Name and Trinitarian theologians condemn each
+Needless to say, the Jesus-Name and Trinitarian theologians consider each

 other as heretics.